developer-zebra/developer-zebra-site/src/enterprise-browser/1-8/guide/customize/button/index.md

 ### buttonActionDown

 Used to specify the action to be taken when a particular button is pressed(*similar to keydown event*).
 Accepts predefined command strings only.
+This is useful when seperate actions need to be associated with button down and up event.

+**Notes**:

+* [buttonActionClick](#buttonactionclick) & [buttonActionLongClick](#buttonactionlongclick) doesnot gets executed if either of [buttonActionDown](#buttonactiondown) or [buttonActionUp](#buttonactionup) is defined for that particular button.

 #### Example